-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To be held June 15, 2006
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To be held June 21, 2007

-The Annual Meeting of Stockholders of Chembio Diagnostics, Inc. will be held on June 15, 2006 at 10:00 am (local time) at the Radisson Hotel, 1730 North Ocean Avenue, Holtsville, New York 11742, for the following purposes:
+The Annual Meeting of Stockholders of Chembio Diagnostics, Inc. will be held on June 21, 2007 at 10:00 am (local time) at the Radisson Hotel, 175 North Ocean Avenue, Holtsville, New York 11742, for the following purposes:

 - 1. To elect a Board of Directors consisting of four Directors; - 2.
-To consider and vote upon a proposal recommended by the Board of Directors to ratify the selection of Lazar, Levine & Felix LLP to serve as our certified independent accountants for the fiscal year ending December 31, 2005; and - 3.
+To consider and vote upon a proposal recommended by the Board of Directors to ratify the selection of Lazar, Levine & Felix LLP to serve as our certified independent accountants for the fiscal year ending December 31, 2006; - 3.
+To in their discretion, vote upon an adjournment or postponement of the meeting; and - 4.
 To transact any other business that properly may come before the Annual Meeting.

-Only the stockholders of record as shown on our transfer books at the close of business on April 25, 2006 are entitled to notice of, and to vote at, the Annual Meeting.
-Our Annual Report for the fiscal year ended December 31, 2005 on Form 10-KSB is being mailed to stockholders with this proxy statement.
+Only the stockholders of record as shown on our transfer books at the close of business on April 30, 2007 are entitled to notice of, and to vote at, the Annual Meeting.
+Our Annual Report for the fiscal year ended December 31, 2006 on Form 10-KSB is being mailed to stockholders with this proxy statement.
 The Annual Report is not part of the proxy soliciting material.